Appraisal Standards Review Protocol

 Does the appraisal district maintain complete and detailed maps or an effective geographic information system (GIS)?
 (Obtain examples of maps.)
-Does the district's mapping system comply with Comptroller rule 9.3002?
+Does the district's mapping system comply with Comptroller's rule 9.3002?

 Is each map drawn to scale and delineated for lot lines or property lines, with dimensions or areas and identifying numbers, letters or names for all parcels?
 How are properties identified on the maps?
 How does the district ensure that each property in the district is identified on the map?
 Are identifying numbers recorded on the maps and appraisal cards?

 How is the mapping system or GIS used in the appraisal process?
-Is it used in the identification of reasonable market areas?
+Is the mapping system used in the identification of reasonable market areas?

 Real Property Discovery

 What methods does the appraisal district use to discover real property?
-Does the appraisal district have written procedures for the discovery of real and personal property that list discovery methods such as building permits, deed records, yellow pages searches, visual discovery and sales tax records?
+Does the appraisal district have written procedures for discovery of real and personal property that list discovery methods such as building permits, deed records, yellow pages searches, visual discovery, and sales tax records?

-Does the district accurately record the individual property characteristics (e.g., square footage, property type, property age, construction type, location) needed to appraise all property accurately?
-Does the appraisal district maintain complete and effective market data on property sales, construction costs and relevant income information?
+Does the district accurately record individual property characteristics (e.g., square footage, property type, property age, construction type, location) necessary to accurately appraise all property?
+Does the appraisal district maintain complete and effective market data on property sales, construction costs, and relevant income information?